NGSEP/NGSEPcore/README.txt

 				  given query sequence
 	-ignoreLowerCaseRef	: Ignore sites where the reference allele is lower case.
-	-maxAlnsPerStartPos INT	: Maximum number of alignments allowed to start at the same reference site.
+	-maxAlnsPerStartPos INT: Maximum number of alignments allowed to start at the same reference site.
 This parameter helps to control false positives produced by
 				  PCR amplification artifacts.
 For GBS or RAD